micrology/prsm/doc/help.md

 ## Analysis

 Once you have a map, you may want to examine it for themes and patterns.
-This is esiest if one examines portions of the map, or 'sub-maps', one at a time.
+This is easiest if you examine portions of the map, or 'sub-maps', one at a time.
 As  Barbrook-Johnson and Penn explain ([Barbrook-Johnson, P., & Penn, A. (2021).
 Participatory systems mapping for complex energy policy evaluation.
-Evaluation, 27(1), 57–79.](https://doi.org/10.1177/1356389020976153)), network analysis can be combined with subjective information to answer a range of questions, as indicatd in the table below.
+Evaluation, 27(1), 57–79.](https://doi.org/10.1177/1356389020976153)), network analysis can be combined with subjective information to answer a range of questions, as indicated in the table below.

 <table class="analysis">
 <thead>